Understanding Asylum, Temporary Protected Status & NACARA

 At the immigration law firm of Yeager & Etkind, we help clients understand and pursue their options for asylum and removal relief.
-With offices in Rockville, Maryland; Washington, D.C.; and Arlington and McLean, Virginia, we serve clients throughout the region.
+With offices in Rockville, Maryland; Washington, D.C.; we serve clients throughout the region.
 Contact us at 202-828-0750 or 301-340-2111 to discuss your case with an experienced immigration lawyer.

 Avoiding Persecution in Your Home Country

 If you are fleeing your home country due to persecution, you may be eligible to seek asylum in the United States.
 Normally, an asylum application must be filed within one year of your arrival in the country as a refugee.
 The following are among the most common grounds for asylum:

 - Persecution on the basis of race or gender